MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/rest-activities.md

 ---
 title: REST activities
-description: The following configuration instructions apply to all activities in this integration pack. ms.custom: na ms.date: 12/02/2016 ms.prod: system-center
+description: The following configuration instructions apply to all activities in this integration pack.
+It lists event notifications. ms.custom: na ms.date: 12/02/2016 ms.prod: system-center